-For extension purposes, a conforming specification can define a new price type that can be used in any 390 EMIX type by extending the abstract Price Base.
+For extension purposes, a conforming specification can define a new price type that can be used in any 391 EMIX type by extending the abstract Price Base.

-392 Figure 3-2: Price Base and Extensions
+393 Figure 3-2: Price Base and Extensions

-3.1.3 The EMIX Interface 393
+3.1.3 The EMIX Interface 394

-394 EMIX describes Products whose value is tied to an exchange of ownership or control at a particular location at a particular time.
+395 EMIX describes Products whose value is tied to an exchange of ownership or control at a particular location at a particular time.
 EMIX expresses this locality using the EMIX Interface.
-395
+396 aggregation of nodes or meters, a pair of nodes, or a geographic area.
+Other specifications can derive 398 399 from the base type to support their own needs.

 The EMIX Interface is where something transfers ownership.
-In power, this may be a node or meter, an 396
+In power, this may be a node or meter, an 397